 Maybe you need to make your services clearer.

-Sure, I could sit there, arms crossed, and get all defensive and grumpy about this complaint – or, I could learn from it.
+You could sit there, arms crossed, and get all defensive and grumpy about a complaint – or, you could learn from it.

-I could apologise, listen, react – and put steps in place to ensure it doesn’t happen again.
+You could apologise, listen, react – and put steps in place to prevent further negative feedback.

-Like many things in life, a big part of dealing with complaints and negative feedback comes down to mindset.
+Like many things in life, a big part of dealing with complaints and poor feedback comes down to writer mindset.
 It’s all about our attitude, and how we choose to handle a situation.

 Accepting we have the power to turn a negative into a positive can be a very poignant realisation.

 Obviously, the best way to deal with complaints is to ensure they never happen in the first place.

 That’s clearly easier said than done – but, there are several very good strategies for preventing negative feedback which will help reduce the risk of client and customer complaints.

 Being extremely thorough in the pre-planning stages of every project is key.

 Here’s what I suggest:

 - Spend a lot of time pre-planning and gathering requirements – I need to know exactly what I’m doing, how I’m helping the client and what the project’s mandatory inclusions are

-- Send samples of my work before we agree to go ahead – so my clients know my writing style, what I’m capable of, and what they’re in for
+- Send samples from my writing portfolio before we agree to go ahead – so my clients know my writing style, what I’m capable of, and what they’re in for

 - Ensure all terms of working together are clearly defined – and have systems in place for delays, late payments and emergencies